Bytiebytes/Bytiebytes/README.md

 📌
 Crowning ( 👑 ) my skins is greatly appreciated !! thank you all! <33

-📌
+📌 (If your already friends, it's fine.)
-Dni if your under 13, or over 18 btw..
+Dni if your under 12, or over 18 btw..
 I feel uncomfortable talking to both adults and children .
 I'm a teenager,, it's kinda weird for me to be doing that

 ----------------------------ꕀ﹔💤